-Study shows Facebook's growth as campaign news source
+Study illustrates Facebook's growth as campaign news source

 Forty percent of Trump voters cited Fox News Channel as their main source of campaign news, the winner by a huge margin.
 The second most-cited news source by Trump supporters was CNN, with 8 percent.

-“This is very much on par with previous research we have done,” Gottfriend said.
+“This is very much on par with previous research we have done,” Gottfried said.
 Pew didn’t ask similar questions after past campaigns, but in a 2014 survey, 47 percent of conservatives cited Fox as their top news source, he said.

 The finding shows Fox’s continued strength with conservative voters, and likely explains why the network has taken no change in direction following the ouster last summer of its founder and top executive, Roger Ailes, following sexual harassment allegations.